mistermicheels/learning-notes/data/sql/Optimistic-pessimistic-locking-SQL.md

 A single object does not always correspond to a single row in the DB!

-Example: order containing order lines and order row contains some data based on data in order lines.
+Example: order containing order lines, 1 table for orders and 1 for order lines, the row for an order contains some data based on data in order lines.
 What if users concurrently add order lines?

 Some approaches: